 A federal judge ruled that Spokane County was liable in the death of 55-year-old Cindy Lou Hill in August 2018.
 On May 9, 2022, a federal judge ruled that the county allowed the video to be overwritten through a process that automatically happens after 60 days.
 The judge said the county did so “with intent to avoid its litigation obligations.”

-U.S. District Court Judge Mary Dimke issued a default judgement against the county.
+U.S. District Court Judge Mary Dimke issued a default judgment against the county.
 At the trial on July 11, the county will not argue its legal responsibility for Hill’s death.
 The county will only be able to argue the amount it will pay in damages to her estate.

 Hill was booked into the Spokane County Jail on Aug.
 21, 2018 for drug possession.
 According to federal court documents, she told a nurse with NaphCare, the company the county contracts with for healthcare services at the jail, that she was a heroin user.
 Nursing staff then began periodic exams of Hill’s withdrawal symptoms.